simplymadeapps/simple_scheduler/README.md

 #### :expires_after (optional)

-If your worker process is down for an extended period of time, you may not want jobs to fire when the server comes back online.
+If your worker process is down for an extended period of time, you may not want jobs to execute when the server comes back online.
 By specifying an `expires_after` value, your job will not fire if the time the job actually runs later, by the specified duration, than the scheduled run time.

 The string should be in the form of an ActiveSupport duration.